Henrietta Johnston1

 Harold Herman John Baring was born on 4 March 1869.1 He was the son of Thomas Charles Baring and Susan Carter Minturn.1 He married Mary Churchill, daughter of John Augustus Churchill, on 24 October 1898.1 He died on 10 December 1927 at age 58.1

-Harold Herman John Baring was invested as a Member, Order of the British Empire (M.B.E.).1
+He was appointed Member, Order of the British Empire (M.B.E.)1

 Citations